bitcoin-computer/docs/Examples/fungible-token.md

 # Fungible Token

-We explore how ERC20 style contracts can be built on Bitcoin.
+We explore how ERC20 style fungible token contracts can be built on Bitcoin.
 The code is implemented and tested [here](https://github.com/bitcoin-computer/BRC20).

 We use two classes: a ``TokenBag`` encapsulates the minimal amount of data that needs to be stored on the blockchain.
 A token bag can be thought of as the equivalent to unspent transaction output (utxo) in the token world: while a utxo stores a number of satoshi, a token bag stores a number of tokens.
 The ``ERC20`` class helps manage multiple token bags, in the same way that a wallet deals with multiple unspent outputs.